shopinvader/odoo-shopinvader/shopinvader_address/readme/DESCRIPTION.rst

-[ This file must be max 2-3 paragraphs, and is required. ]

-This module extends the functionality of ... to support ... and to allow you to ...
+This addons adds helper methos on the res.partner model that ease the management and the creation of addresses within odoo code.